zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 end of some, the end of reincarnation, the end of cycle , Eager, and supplicant.
 "For the one who longs for the extinction of love.
-"The one who does not let go", the one who is alone is a respectful author, a regular author... (omitted) in good law [not neglecting responsibility The one and the one who doesn’t let go.”
-It is the one who wants to die and the one who doesn’t let go.
+"The one who does not let go", the one who is alone is a respectful author, a regular author... (omitted) in good law [not neglecting responsibility The one and the one who doesn't let go."
+It is the one who wants to die and the one who doesn't let go.

 "The wise, the hearer, the thoughtful": "The wise one (not the deaf and dumb)", the one who is enlightened alone is the wise, the wise, the enlightened, the